rameerez/api_keys/README.md

 This `rate_limit` feature depends on Rails 8+ and an active, well-configured cache store, like [`solid_cache`](https://github.com/rails/solid_cache), which comes by default in Rails 8.

+If you're still on early versions of Rails, you can still use `api_keys`!
+No need to implement `rate_limit` – just an idea if you're already on Rails 8!

 ## Configuration and settings